rolandshoemaker/sesa/README.md

 # sesa - Secure Enclave powered SSH Agent

-> **WARNING:** my lack of objective-c experience is only rivaled by my lack of macOS API experience, be warned, this code may not work the way you expect it to.
+> **WARNING:** my lack of objective-c experience is only rivaled by my lack of macOS API experience, be warned, this code may not work the way you expect it to, or I intend it to.

 Usage should be pretty straight forward: